vanand46/infra-auto-terraform-ansible/README.md

 # Setup Sandbox VM for Developers using Terraform and Ansible

-This solution automates infrastructure configuration and provisioning in AWS using Ansible and Terraform.
+This solution automates infrastructure provisioning and configuration in AWS using Terraform and Ansible, incorporating the AWS CLI.

-It includes steps for setting up Terraform for provisioning, Ansible for configuration and the AWS CLI
+All the source code described in this document is available on GitHub: [https://github.com/vanand46/infra-auto-terraform-ansible](https://github.com/vanand46/infra-auto-terraform-ansible)

 ## Prerequisites

-- Linux Ubuntu Distribution
-- Install `wget` on Ubuntu
-- Install `curl` on Ubuntu
-- Install `unzip` on Ubuntu
+* Ubuntu Linux environment
+* Required tools: `wget`, `curl`, `unzip` (install if needed)
-- AWS Account with credentials
+* AWS account with configured credentials

-## Install Ansible(Using the OS Ubuntu)
+## Install Ansible(Ubuntu)
 ```bash
 $ sudo apt update -y
 $ sudo apt install -y software-properties-common